Subdermal implant: Cosmetic implants

 Cosmetic Implants range from small subdermal silicone implants to form desired shapes and forms, ranging to LED light implants that emit light from under the skin.

 Genital implants

 Subdermal implants placed under the skin of the penis can provide physical stimulation for both sexual partners.
 The most frequent form is genital beading, using small, round implants.
 Short, curved rods are also used, and are called "genital ribs".

 Braille tattoo

 Klara Jirkova, a student at the Berlin University of the Arts, raised the possibility of using subdermal implants to create "Braille tattoos" readable by the blind.
-She proposes that small implants could be grouped to form braille characters, which she says "can be read by touch – stroke by blind people.
+She proposes that small implants could be grouped to form braille characters, which she says "can be read by touch – stroke by blind people."
 She suggests that, if located near the thumb where they could be read during a handshake, "Braille tattoos" could help the blind recognize whom they are greeting.
 She states that this will be a more meaningful form of body modification as it relates to the sense of touch instead of sight.

-Despite the media attention Jirkova's proposal received, this application of subdermal implants is, at best, impractical.
-A "braille tattoo" as a form of identification between the blind would be extraneous, as the blind can easily identify others by speaking to them.
-Such a procedure would have a low success rate, as the implants would most likely shift during healing.
-The smooth, round implants Jirkova suggests are especially prone to shifting and it is likely that a "Braille tattoo" would migrate to the point of being unreadable.
-The commonly seen "Braille tattoo" image is a photo manipulation from Jirkova's report, not a successfully completed modification.

-Although individual ball implants would present too many problems due to migration, flat premade square silicone "character" sheets with pre-positioned dots would solve the readability problems.
-These individual square sheets could be preformed and implanted with the desired effect.

-Aftercare

-Subdermal implants are treated like many other body modifications in their aftercare.
-According to the Church of Body Modification, "The most important part of aftercare is keeping your sutures clean and dry."
-They also suggest using paper products rather than cloth to clean and cover the area, as cloth products can hold many bacteria, and that the sutures be cleaned with solutions designed for sterilizing piercings.
-After 10–12 days, the stitches can be removed.
-It can take up to 3 months for the desired effect to be reached.
-As part of the Church's philosophy, they encourage all to "Use common sense; know your body and listen to what it needs!
-Take care of yourself and your modifications."
-This can include seeing a doctor at the first sign of infection or for help removing sutures.